josephspurrier/gohtmxapp/README.md

 To install any dependencies using npm, you should install them as dev dependencies like this: `npm install -D htmx.org@2`.
 The `make install` command does call the npm scripts to copy the dependencies to the correct `web/assets/js` folder.

-This project was created initially using Go-Blueprint: https://docs.go-blueprint.dev/creating-project/project-init/
+This project was created initially using [Go-Blueprint ](https://docs.go-blueprint.dev/creating-project/project-init/) and then modified to fit my needs.

-You should update the assets/favicon folder with your own Favicon: http://realfavicongenerator.net.
+You can update the assets/favicon folder with your own Favicon: http://realfavicongenerator.net.

 ### Config